sg-developer-portal/govtech-apex/_common-questions/2-purchasing.md

 ## What is an Apex Unit (AU) ?

-Refer to the Specifications Section in the Getting Started page.
+Refer to the Specifications Section in About APEX.

 ---